TWKB/Specification/twkb.md

 * UINT32 **npolygons** a 4 byte integer holding number of polygons

 For each polygon{<br>
-Polygon type 3
+* Polygon of type 3
 }

 #### Type 24, MultiGometryCollection (with individual id)

 * UINT32 **npolygons** a 4 byte integer holding number of polygons

-For each collection (MultiPoints, MultiLinestrings, MultiPolygons or GeometryCollections){<br>
+For each collection [MultiPoints, MultiLinestrings, MultiPolygons or GeometryCollections){<br>
-MultiPoints, MultiLinestrings, MultiPolygons or GeometryCollections }
+* MultiPoint of type 4
+or
+* MultiLinestrings of type 5
+or
+* MultiPolygon of type 6
+or
+* GeometryCollection of type 7
+}

 #### Type 24	topo linestring
 * UINT32 **ID**